 Mr Lewis Clarkson BA (Hons) MA (Ed) PGCE QTS PGCert Deputy Head (Pastoral); Teacher of History

 Lewis joined More House in 2013 following the completion of his BA in History and the Modern World from the University of Winchester.
-Following the subsequent achievement of a PGCE and QTS from the University of Buckingham, he has most recently studied towards the completion of an MA in Education.
+Following the subsequent achievement of a PGCE and QTS from the University of Buckingham, he most recently studied for an MA in Education.

-After four years at More House, Lewis spent the majority of the 2017-2018 academic year in Australia, working at Barker College, Sydney, in order to develop practice as well as expand his experience of education in an alternative setting.
+After four years at More House, Lewis spent the majority of the 2017-2018 academic year in Australia, working at Barker College, Sydney, in order to develop his practical skills as well as expand his experience of education in an alternative setting.

-Whilst continuing to develop pupil progress across the school, Lewis has now broadened his position to include attendance and behaviour, coupling both curriculum and pastoral matters as Assistant Head - Pupils.
+Whilst continuing to develop pupil progress across the school, Lewis has now broadened his position to include attendance and behaviour, coupling both curriculum and pastoral matters as Deputy Head - Pastoral Care